Kinematical Cusp and Resonance Interpretations of the $X(2900)$: Introduction

 We explore the implications of a triangle diagram coupling between an initial $B^+$ meson and the final $D\bar{D}K$ state.
 As we have noted, such a production mechanism can naturally lead to enhancements in rates at thresholds that correspond to nearly on-shell intermediate states.
 In this case $\bar{D}^*K^*$ and $\bar D_1(2420)K$ thresholds occur at 2902 and 2917~MeV respectively, and so offer a promising mechanism for investigation.
 (We will from now on use $\bar D_1$ to stand for $\bar D_1(2420)$; the partner state $\bar D_1(2430)$ is significantly broader and is thus unlikely to have a role in the formation of the narrow $X(2900)$ structures.)

 The question naturally arises as to why structures would appear near to these particular thresholds, and not at the thresholds for other combinations of related hadrons.
 Here the assumed dominance of one-pion exchange gives some insight.
-It is natural for structures to appear near the $\bar D^* K^*$ threshold, since this is the lightest combination of hadrons with this flavour which can interact via elastic one-pion exchange.
+It is natural for structures to appear near the $\bar D^* K^*$ threshold, since this is the lightest combination of hadrons with this flavour that can interact via elastic one-pion exchange.
 There is no elastic one-pion exchange for $\bar D K$, $\bar D K^*$, or $\bar D^* K$, and the large energy gaps between thresholds suppress the importance of inelastic transitions.

 The role of $\bar D_1 K$ also emerges naturally with this kind of argument.
 Although elastic $\bar D_1 K$ scattering is not allowed via one-pion exchange, the inelastic transition $\bar D_1 K\to\bar D^*K^*$ is allowed, and the proximity of the $\bar D_1 K$ and $\bar D^*K^*$ thresholds implies that this coupling could be important.
 Indeed we have shown that an analogous coupling $\Lambda_c(2595)\bar D\to \Sigma_c\bar D^*$, where again the thresholds are almost degenerate, gives rise to an attractive potential which may explain the $P_c(4457)$ state~\cite{Burns:2015dwa,Geng:2017hxc,Burns:2019iih}.
-A critical feature is that the $\bar D_1\bar D^*\pi$ vertex is S-wave.
-The only related vertex is $\bar D_0\bar D\pi$, which would contribute to the inelastic transition $\bar D_0 K\to \bar D K^*$.
-We do not, however, expect analogues of \X in this system, both because of the very large $\bar D_0$ width, and the large energy gap between the corresponding thresholds.
+The unusual feature common to both of these scenarios is the presence of a pion vertex coupling a hadronic ground state to an orbital excitation.

 Out of all of the possible channels with $\bar D K$ flavour, pion exchange points to the particular significance of the $\bar D^*K^*$ and $\bar D_1 K$ channels, so it is therefore very striking that it is precisely at their thresholds where the \X enhancements appear.